House of Suns

-The novel is set in the same fictional setting as Reynolds' novella "Thousandth Night", which appears in the anthology One Million A.D..
-Reynolds has stated on his blog that the longer work "does not attempt slavish consistency" with "Thousandth Night".
-(A number of characters killed in the novella make an appearance in the novel.)
-The novel was shortlisted for the 2009 Arthur C. Clarke Award.

 Setting

 Approximately six million years in the future, humanity has spread throughout the Milky Way galaxy, which appears devoid of any other organic sentient life.
 The galaxy is populated by numerous civilizations of humans and posthumans of widely varying levels of development.
 A civilization of sentient robots known as the Machine People coexists peacefully with humanity.
-Technologies of the era include anti-gravity, inertial damping, force fields, stellar engineering, and stasis fields.
+Technologies of the era include anti-gravity, inertia damping, force fields, stellar engineering, and stasis fields.
 Also of note is the "Absence"—the mysterious disappearance of the Andromeda Galaxy.

 Large-scale human civilizations almost invariably seem to collapse and disappear within a few millennia (a phenomenon referred to as "turnover"), the limits of sub-lightspeed travel making it too difficult to hold interstellar empires together.
 Consequently, the most powerful entities in the galaxy are the "Lines"—familial organizations made of cloned "shatterlings".
 The Lines do not inhabit planets, but instead travel through space, holding reunions after they have performed a "circuit" of the galaxy; something that takes about 200,000 years.

 House of Suns concerns the Gentian Line, also known as the House of Flowers, composed of Abigail Gentian and her 999 clones (or "shatterlings"), male and female: exactly which of the 1,000 shatterlings is the original Abigail Gentian is unknown.
 The clones and Abigail travel the Milky Way Galaxy, helping young civilizations, collecting knowledge, and experiencing what the universe has to offer.
 Members of the Gentian Line are named after flowering plants.